jobsonita/studies-angular-setupstartguides/README.md

 Alternatively, you can use `npm start` which calls the same command above.

-When running on Codespaces, it is necessary to pass the `--open` (or `-o` for short) option.
+When running on Codespaces, it is necessary to pass the `--host=0.0.0.0` option.
 I recommend editting the `start` script on `package.json` to include that option and using `npm start` to run the project.